esegura92/City-Builder-Prototype/README.md

 **Set of features:**

-The game should have two main modes:
+The game has two main modes:
 * **Regular mode:** in which player can select a building by clicking on it and see a building name on top of it and current production progress (or can start a new production if no production is running)
 * **Build mode:** the player can place a new building or move an existing building when player presses 'build mode' he should see a simple list with building's names and their prices where he can choose a new building to place.